aMediocreDad/discord-scraper/README.md

 This is a simple scraper that relies on node.js fetch requests.

+## Warning!

+Using this scraper can be classified as a self-bot, and [Discord has a fairly firm stance on self-bots](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-).
+Use at your own discretion.

 ## How To

 Clone or download the repo, `cd` into it and run `npm ci`.